Bayesian model comparison for simulation-based inference: Numerical Experiments

 We assume an observation $\data_0 = ( 0, 0, 0)$.
 For this model the Bayesian evidence can be computed analytically:

 Fig.~\ref{fig:linear_gaussian} summarises the results obtained from our model evidence estimates for the linear Gaussian problem.
-The \textit{pink} background section shows results for likelihood-based methods for validation purposes, while results for SBI (likelihood-free) methods are shown in the \textit{light brown} region.
+We consider the three cases $N=\{3, 10, 20\}$, shown in the upper, middle and bottom panels, respectively, to investigate any dependence of our evidence estimates on the number of parameters considered.
+In all panels, the \textit{pink} background section shows results for likelihood-based methods for validation purposes, while results for SBI (likelihood-free) methods are shown in the \textit{light brown} region.
 For all methods we repeat the evidence estimation exercise 25 times to empirically describe the statistical distributions of the model evidence estimates, shown by the blue areas in each `violin' of Fig.~\ref{fig:linear_gaussian}.
-All of the evidence values reported in Fig.~\ref{fig:linear_gaussian} can be compared with the analytical value of Eq.~\ref{eq:analytical_linear_gaussian}, overplotted in \textit{red}.
+All of the evidence values reported in Fig.~\ref{fig:linear_gaussian} can be compared with the analytical value of Eq.~\ref{eq:analytical_linear_gaussian}, overplotted by the \textit{red} dashed line.

-Likelihood-based approaches include: (a) \textsc{multinest}, which produces samples and evidence estimates, run with importance sampling \citep{Feroz19}, 1000 live points, efficiency sampling of 0.3 and evidence tolerance of 0.01; (b) \textsc{polychord}, which also produces samples as well as evidence estimates, run using 1000 live points; (c) \textsc{harmonic}, which produces evidence estimates from posterior samples, thus we adopt the affine sampler of \citet{Goodman10}, implemented in the \textsc{emcee}\footnote{\url{https://github.com/dfm/emcee}} software \citep{ForemanMackey13}, to generate $10^5$ post burn-in posterior samples from 100 random walkers and adopt a hypersphere model for the learnt importance target, with radius equal to the square root of the number of parameters.
+Likelihood-based approaches include: (a) \texttt{MultiNest}, which produces samples and evidence estimates, run with importance sampling \citep{Feroz19}, 1000 live points, efficiency sampling of 0.3 and evidence tolerance of 0.01, resulting in $\sim 10^4$ samples; (b) \texttt{PolyChord}, which also produces samples as well as evidence estimates, run using 1000 live points, resulting in $\sim 10^4$ samples; (c) \texttt{harmonic}, which produces evidence estimates from posterior samples, thus we adopt the affine sampler of \citet{Goodman10}, implemented in the \texttt{emcee}\footnote{\url{https://github.com/dfm/emcee}} software \citep{ForemanMackey13}, to generate $10^5$ post burn-in posterior samples from 100 random walkers and adopt a hypersphere model for the learned importance target $\varphi(\boldsymbol{\theta})$, with radius equal to the square root of the number of parameters.
+The number of samples generated by \texttt{MultiNest} and \texttt{PolyChord} is dynamic, depending on, e.g., the tolerance parameter, whereas for \texttt{emcee} sampling for \texttt{harmonic} we adopt a conservative, fixed number of samples, since this is the configuration we will also use when considering the SBI scenarios.
+Consequently, the variances of the nested sampling approaches should not be compared directly to those of the learned harmonic mean due to the differing number of samples.

-All of the three likelihood-based methods provide unbiased average estimates of the evidence.
-Notice that for this example the evidence estimates computed by \textsc{harmonic} have a standard deviation approximately four times smaller than that of \textsc{multinest} and \textsc{polychord}.